 Proposed Change: (edits to existing FPP text shown in track changes)

 2.4.2.12.c.
 Lamprey Operations June 1–August 31: During night spill hours (Table BON-5), reduce fish unit output to operate all north (NUE, NDE) and south (SUE, SDE) entrances at 0.5’ of entrance head.
 To ensure proper function of fish units, B2 fish unit output can be further reduced or placed on standby to float debris as necessary from 2200-0400 hours.
+Fishway entrance differentials at Cascade Island, B-Branch, and PH1 will be reduced to 0.5’ by reprogramming of existing PLC Fish Valve control systems.

 Comments: (listed oldest to newest)